wp-plugins/scroll-top-and-bottom/readme.txt

     Donate link: http://shariarbd.com/donate/
     Requires at least: WordPress 3.0
     Tested up to: 4
     Custom button upload option with other 12 deferent set of button.
+Also you have option to control scroll speed and hide on pages.
 Choose your choice to scroll top and bottom of your site.

 == Description ==
-   Scroll Top and Bottom is created to scroll or navigate to top and bottom of the site.
-User can go to top and bottom of the site using this tool easily. <strong>Now you can control the scrolling speed! and also added custom button upload and use options.</strong> 12 different icon has been added and you can choose them from settings.
+  Scroll Top and Bottom is created to scroll to top and bottom of the site.
+User can go to top and bottom of the site using this tool easily.
+Now you can control the scrolling speed! and hide on pages, 12 different icon has been added and you can choose them from settings. <strong>Custom Button uploader added, now it's possible to set your own button</strong>.
 This plugin is created with jQuery and <a href="http://shariarbd.com/" target="_blank">Demo is here.</a> Plugin is created by <cite><a href="http://shariarbd.com/" title="Md.
 Sahriar">Md.
 Shariar</a>.</cite>

 == Installation ==